onggie00/blacknwhite/README.md

 ## Before Run this project, Make sure you install the NodeJs and type this command

 ### `npm install` or `npm i`
 This command will install Current version of React and other required components.
 I cannot upload it on repo because it will cost more time for download and would not up-to-date with next version of node_modules in the future.
+On this folder, it will install LoopbackJS.

+### Go to client_src folder (where react project located) and type
+`npm install`
+that command will install Your current React project with the current react version available on NodeJS

+After installed all of the required package, try to set our backend first.

+## Make sure you install MySQL first in your local system.
+Create User then make a database called (blacknwhite_db). this step is very important.
+Dont forget to check config.json, datasource.json and another setting to connect with database.
+After setting all the config. go to `server` folder then type this.

+## This command will make MySQL Scheme for this project `node create-sample-tables.js`
+it will generate our models inside the LoopbackJS and make Schema for MySQL.

+## If you want to update several tables `node update-sample-tables.js`
+The different is, With create-sample-tables.js it will AutoMigrate all of th tables but, it will erase all data inside the tables (Reset).
+But with update-sample-tables.js it will Update several tables and keep the data inside the tables.
+Be Careful with these 2 command. and make sure choose the best for you.

 ### `ng serve`
 This command will serve the project on your locals and integrate it with node_modules your install before.